Rectifier Neural Network with a Dual-Pathway Architecture for Image Denoising: Introduction

-Furthermore, as pointed out in \cite{glorot2011deep}, rectifier is an \mbox{one-sided} function which means its response to the opposite of a strongly excitatory input is zero.
-We empirically analyze the dictionary learned by rectifier neurons in single hidden layer neural network and show that they tend to learn the reversed atoms due to the one-sided property.
-That means two individual rectifier neurons will be needed to encode the responses to two opposite excitatory patterns, respectively.
-Thus the efficiency of capturing information from the input data is weakened.
+As pointed out in \cite{glorot2011deep}, rectifier is a one-sided function which means its response to the opposite of a strongly excitatory input is zero.
+By empirically analyzing the orthogonality of the dictionary learned by rectifier neurons, we find that they tend to learn the reversed atoms due to the one-sided property.
+To remove such redundancy, we propose a dual-pathway architecture by combining two rectifier neurons with reversed input and output weights in the same hidden layer.
+This strategy results in an equivalent antisymmetric activation function which enables one node to respond to patterns with opposite polarities simultaneously.
+Thus there is greater chance to update the weights from two paths, which benefits the training of large neural networks on large datasets.
+We have already successfully used this model for non-blind image deconvolution \cite{zhang2017non}.

-Inspired by this, we propose a dual-pathway architecture by combining two rectifier neurons with reversed input and output weights.
-This polarity coupling strategy results in an equivalent antisymmetric activation function which enables one node to respond to patterns with opposite polarities simultaneously.
-We empirically demonstrate that the reversed atoms are prevented by our model.
-Then we evaluate the deep dual-pathway rectifier neural network for image denoising.
-The experimental results show that our model outperforms both plain rectifier and tanh networks and achieves comparable performance to BM3D, while the network size and the training time are significantly reduced.
+Then we evaluate the proposed activation function against some typical non-linear units (e.g., sigmoid, tanh, rectifier and parametric rectifier \cite{he2015delving}) in deep network framework for image denoising.
+We make the comparisons on different noise levels to observe the performance progress during the model training.
+The experimental results show that our method outperforms all competitors.
+The improvements are significant especially when the noise is relatively small.
+Compared to other activation functions, our model achieves superior performances much faster.
 We provide a Matlab toolbox with the trained models to test our approach.